Christian-Schou/Dotnet-CRUD-Api/README.md

   <br>
   <a href="https://christian-schou.dk"><img src="https://github.com/Tech-With-Christian/Dotnet-Demo-CRUD-Api/blob/main/assets/img/cs-logo-polygon.png" alt="Christian Schou Logo" width="200"></a>
   <br>
-  .NET Demo CRUD API
+  .NET CRUD API
   <br>
 </h1>

-<h4 align="center">This is a simple Demo CRUD API for use in my <a href="https://blog.christian-schou.dk" target="_blank">tutorials</a>.
+<h4 align="center">This is a simple CRUD API for use in my <a href="https://blog.christian-schou.dk" target="_blank">tutorials</a>.
 It contains a simple implementation of a CRUD service for products, that can easily be extended.</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •